-Getting the Good is different than other programs you’ll find out there in the following ways:
+The Journey to Self Discovery is different than other programs you’ll find out there in the following ways:

 - You won’t be spoon-fed a pre-programmed vision of the Good.
 Rather, you’ll be encouraged to sound out your own Good based on such things as journaling and/or Question-&-Answer dialogues in response to various readings, talks, discussions, and writing prompts.